 Look Beyond Pictures and Words

 Let’s assume you are going through a property on a housing website.
 The portal displays high-quality pictures of the kitchen, bedroom, living room and common area.
 You find the pictures attractive so you decide to rent the home and sign the online contract.
 But when you visit the property in person, the scenario is completely different.
 Unlike the pictures, the house looks dirty, has old furniture, a messy kitchen and old newspapers lying around.
 Turns out that the pictures you viewed were from a year ago and that nobody has lived there for a long time.
 But since you had already signed the contract online, you’re now stuck with the property.
+These kinds of fraud happen with a lot of people.
+This is why one must pay a personal visit to the property before finalizing things.

 Find out All About the Broker and Landlord